sparameswaran/service-registry-broker/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; <a href="./docs/SRB.mp4" target="_blank"><img src="./docs/SRB-Video.png"
 alt="Service Registry Broker" width="500" height="280" border="3" /></a>

-For more details on building or using the Service Registry Broker, please refer to the (documentation) [docs/ServiceRegistryBroker.pdf] and (Service Registry Broker)[https://github.com/cf-platform-eng/service-registry-broker.git
+For more details on the Service Registry Broker, please refer to [documentation] (docs/ServiceRegistryBroker.pdf)

 # Steps to deploy the service-registry-broker: